What is a Circumferential Abdominoplasty?

 The abdominal wall musculature is tightened using a special running suture.
 The muscles are brought together in the midline.

 The excess skin is elevated above the abdominal wall and pulled downward.
 The area of resection (removal) is indicated with a dotted line.
 The original hole in the abdominal skin is below the line of resection (removal of skin) and therefore is removed with the abdominal skin.

 The flank wound exposed.
 The skin is elevated above and below, the excess is trimmed and then the wound is closed.
 There is no need to tighten the musculature.
 This portion of the procedure is usually performed after the front of the abdomen has been completed and the wound closed.
 The patient is turned onto one side, then the procedure is repeated on the other side.
 This is because it is often impossible to access the posterior flank when the patient is lying supine (on their back).
 In the alternative, the flanks and back can be addressed at the beginning of the procedure with the patient lying prone (on their stomach), after this is completed, the patient is then placed on their back and the front is completed.
+This is my preference.

 The final result of the front portion of the procedure is shown on the left with the location of the scar across the waist crease of the abdomen as well as a scar around the umbilicus.
 After this portion is completed, the wound is dressed and the patient is turned onto their right side for excision of excess flank skin.

 Lastly, the procedure is repeated on the left side.
 In the alternative, the patient can be placed prone (on their stomach) and undergo excision of both sides of the back and flanks simultaneously, then turned onto their back for the front portion of the procedure.
 The final closure of the back is shown on the right.